Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 Poor off-road mapping

 Hammerhead's Karoo was already one of the best cycling computers around, and the brand has improved on the product with the Karoo 2.
-Externally, the computer is now slimmer and sleeker than the original model, plus it's now on a par with the weight of rival units at 135g.
+The computer is now slimmer and sleeker than the original model, with a weight similar to rival units at 135g.

-Although it’s not without its problems – like being unable to control your smartphone from the device, a broader training app and no SRAM AXS compatibility, when Guy Kesteven tested the Karoo 2, it still scored an impressive 80 percent.
-He highlighted its responsive touchscreen, screen quality, physical interfacing, comprehensive data, and that it had some really well presented, genuinely useful pop-up features and navigation prompts, which made the Karoo 2 one of the easiest and most enjoyable GPS units he had used.
+A few missing features like being unable to control your smartphone, a decent training app, and no SRAM AXS compatibility are slight negatives but when Guy Kesteven tested the Karoo 2, it still scored very well.
+He highlighted its responsive touchscreen, screen quality, physical interfacing, and comprehensive data, and that it had some well-presented, genuinely useful pop-up features.

-The Karoo 2 has plenty functions that you'd expect from one of the best MTB GPS computers, and is powered by an Android operating system.
-To handle the operating system and assure snappy performance speeds Hammerhead has added a powerful quad-core, smartphone-grade processor, so mapping rides is easy, with Guy adding that the OSM-based color mapping and pop-up navigation prompts were really useful.
+Hammerhead has added a powerful quad-core processor to the Karoo 2, so mapping rides is easy, with Guy adding that the OSM-based color mapping and pop-up navigation prompts were really handy.

-A major selling point is the price, which is significantly cheaper than some rival GPS computers with similar functions and performance attributes like Garmin's 1040.
-Hammerhead also offers a trade-in program for Karoo owners to upgrade to the newest model at a discount.
+The price is a major selling point, significantly cheaper than some rival GPS computers with similar functions and performance attributes like the Garmin 1040.
+Hammerhead also offers a trade-in program for original Karoo owners to upgrade to the newest model at a discount.

 We've got a full Hammerhead Karoo 2 review if you want to read more.